bmoreonrails/rails_tutorial/_chapters/chapter_01.md

       ```shell
       rails new bookstore
       ```

+{% wintip %}
+**Window Users:** Use the command `rails new --skip-spring --skip-listen bookstore` to create your rails app.
+(If you don't skip spring/listen, your rails app won't start!)
+{% endwintip %}

   1. After `rails new` finishes, run `cd bookstore` to navigate into the newly created bookstore application.